Sure Dividend

 Dividend Aristocrats In Focus: Kimberly-Clark

-With this in mind, we created a list of all 65 Dividend Aristocrats.
+With this in mind, we created a list of all the Dividend Aristocrats.

 We review each of the Dividend Aristocrats annually, and the next stock in this year’s edition is consumer products giant Kimberly-Clark (KMB).

-Kimberly-Clark has raised its dividend for a very impressive 50 consecutive years.
-Its most recent increase placed Kimberly-Clark on the exclusive Dividend Kings list.
+Kimberly-Clark has raised its dividend for 52 consecutive years.
+It is also a member of the even more exclusive Dividend Kings list.

 This article will discuss Kimberly-Clark’s business model, growth potential, and whether the stock is currently trading at an attractive valuation.